frank-mitchell-com/namegen/README.md

 : The maximum number of syllables in a name.

 `initial`:
-: A List or Object of Strings containing zero or more letters, ideally consonants.
-If an Object, the keys are letters, the values are numbers expressing weights for each letter or letter cluster.
+: A Letter Table containing zero or more letters, ideally consonants or the empty string.

-`vowels`
+`vowels`:
-: A List or Object of Strings containing zero or more letters, ideally vowels.
+: A Letter Table containing zero or more letters, ideally vowels.
-  If an Object, the keys are letters, the values are numbers expressing weights for each letter or letter cluster.

 `medial` (optional):
-: A List or Object of Strings containing zero or more letters that occur *between* vowels`.
+: A Letter Table containing zero or more letters (consonant clusters) that occur *between* vowels`.
 If not given, the code will use the product of initial` &times; `final`.
-  See `initial` for the keys and values expected in an Object.

 `final` (optional):
-: A List or Object of Strings containing zero or more letters that occur at the end of a name (or a syllable, if `medial` is not given).
-If `final` is not given, it is assumed to be equal to `[""]` (a List of the empty string).
+: A Letter Table containing zero or more letters that occur at the end of a name (or a syllable, if `medial` is not given).
+If `final` is not given, it is assumed to be equal to a Letter Table containing only the empty string ("").

-  See `initial` for the keys and values expected in an Object.
+A "Letter Table" is either a Python `list` of strings used to construct a Name, or a Python 'dict` whose keys are Python strings and whose values are Python `int`s or `float`s.
+The `dict` form attaches statistical weights for the corresponding "letters", while the `list` form denotes a flat distribution.

-See the `grammar/*-grammar.json` files in this directory.
+See the `grammar/*-grammar.json` files in this directory for examples.